 Why ITIL Remains the IT Service Management Standard

 ITIL (Information Technology Infrastructure Library) is the most widely adopted framework for IT service management worldwide.
 With organizations increasingly focused on delivering IT as a service, ITIL certification validates your ability to align IT with business needs.
+Whether you are supporting internal operations or delivering managed services to external clients, the ITIL framework provides the common vocabulary and structured approach that employers demand.

 Who This Guide Is For